Cryptanalysis: Overview

 In encryption, confidential information (called the "plaintext") is sent securely to a recipient by the sender first converting it into an unreadable form ("ciphertext") using an encryption algorithm.
 The ciphertext is sent through an insecure channel to the recipient.
 The recipient decrypts the ciphertext by applying an inverse decryption algorithm, recovering the plaintext.
 To decrypt the ciphertext, the recipient requires a secret knowledge from the sender, usually a string of letters, numbers, or bits, called a cryptographic key.
 The concept is that even if an unauthorized person gets access to the ciphertext during transmission, without the secret key they cannot convert it back to plaintext.

 Encryption has been used throughout history to send important military, diplomatic and commercial messages, and today is very widely used in computer networking to protect email and internet communication.

-The goal of cryptanalysis is for a third party, a cryptanalyst, to gain as much information as possible about the original ("plaintext"), attempting to “break” the encryption to read the ciphertext and learning the secret key so future messages can be decrypted and read.
-A mathematical technique to do this is called a “‘’cryptographic attack’’”Cryptographic attacks can be characterized in a number of ways:
+The goal of cryptanalysis is for a third party, a cryptanalyst, to gain as much information as possible about the original ("plaintext"), attempting to "break" the encryption to read the ciphertext and learning the secret key so future messages can be decrypted and read.
+A mathematical technique to do this is called a cryptographic attack.
+Cryptographic attacks can be characterized in a number of ways:

 Amount of information available to the attacker

-Attacks can be classified based on what type of information the attacker has available.
-As a basic starting point it is normally assumed that, for the purposes of analysis, the general algorithm is known; this is Shannon's Maxim "the enemy knows the system" – in its turn, equivalent to Kerckhoffs' principle.
+Cryptanalytical attacks can be classified based on what type of information the attacker has available.
+As a basic starting point it is normally assumed that, for the purposes of analysis, the general algorithm is known; this is Shannon's Maxim "the enemy knows the system" – in its turn, equivalent to Kerckhoffs's principle.
 This is a reasonable assumption in practice – throughout history, there are countless examples of secret algorithms falling into wider knowledge, variously through espionage, betrayal and reverse engineering.
 (And on occasion, ciphers have been broken through pure deduction; for example, the German Lorenz cipher and the Japanese Purple code, and a variety of classical schemes):